 Child custody issues are typically the most difficult issue to manage in family law.
 Custody is frequently contested, and many times difficult to resolve by agreement.
 It is important that your attorney possesses the skills, compassion and understanding to navigate through this delicate and sensitive area.
-The lawyers at Hoffman Walker & Smith are all trained in the area of divorce, child custody and child support.
+The lawyers at Hoffman Walker & Knauf are all trained in the area of divorce, child custody and child support.

 The ultimate goal of a custody case is to act in the best interest of your child.
 While both parents often want to retain custody, it is important to make sure that your child is living with the parent that will provide him or her with the most supportive, caring and nurturing environment.